MZuhairKhan/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 The tests included three different types of DAQC hamiltonian implementations along with a purely digital implementation of a VQE as a comparison.

 The three different $2$-qubit Hamiltonian implementation types were the following:
- 1. Both time and the hamiltonian coefficients were parameters, but the coefficients were constant between the analog blocks.
+ 1. Both time and the Hamiltonian coefficients were parameters, but the coefficients were constant between the analog blocks.
- 2. Both time and the hamiltonian coefficients were parameters, and the coefficients could vary between the analog blocks.
+ 2. Both time and the Hamiltonian coefficients were parameters, and the coefficients could vary between the analog blocks.
- 3. The hamiltonian coefficients were fixed as $1.0$ and time was the only parameter.
+ 3. The Hamiltonian coefficients were fixed as $1.0$ and time was the only parameter.

 A purely digital implementation of VQE is also used as a comparison.